d4n3sh/thedaneshproject/content/posts/2007-10-22-wordpress-231-beta-1-released.md

 The Danesh Project is running 2.2.3 as I have not found a good reason to upgrade yet.
 Maybe in a month or so.
 For now I have it running on my Dev machines at home.

-How&#8217;s your experience been with Dexter?
+How's your experience been with Dexter?

 Source : [boren.nu][3]